kubernetes/enhancements/keps/sig-release/3027-slsa-compliance/README.md

 This document proposes a plan to harden the Kubernetes releases by making the necessary adjustments to comply with the SLSA Framework.
-[SLSA (Supply-chain Levels for Software Artifacts)](https://slsa.dev/) is a framework to harden software supply chains, currently in actove development defined by the [OpenSSF](https://openssf.org/)'s [Supply Chain Integrity WG](https://github.com/ossf/wg-supply-chain-integrity).
+[SLSA (Supply-chain Levels for Software Artifacts)](https://slsa.dev/) is a framework to harden software supply chains, currently in active development defined by the [OpenSSF](https://openssf.org/)'s [Supply Chain Integrity WG](https://github.com/ossf/wg-supply-chain-integrity).